-The following Management's Discussion and Analysis ("MD&A") is intended to help the reader understand the financial condition of Skillsoft Corp. as of April 30, 2024, compared with January 31, 2024, and the results of operations for the three months ended April 30, 2024, compared with the corresponding period in 2023.
+The following Management's Discussion and Analysis ("MD&A") is intended to help the reader understand the financial condition of Skillsoft Corp. as of October 31, 2024, compared with January 31, 2024, and the results of operations for the three and nine months ended October 31, 2024, compared with the corresponding periods in 2023.
 Unless otherwise stated or the context otherwise requires, "Skillsoft", "Company", "we", "our" or "us" refers to Skillsoft Corp. and its consolidated subsidiaries.

 The MD&A is provided as a supplement to, and should be read in conjunction with, the condensed consolidated financial statements and the accompanying notes to the condensed consolidated financial statements ("Notes") presented in "Part I - Item 1.
-Financial Statements"; our Form 10-K for the year ended January 31, 2024 ("2024 Form 10-K"); and other reports filed with the Securities and Exchange Commission ("SEC").
+Financial Statements"; our Form 10-K (as amended) for the year ended January 31, 2024 ("2024 Form 10-K"); and other reports filed with the Securities and Exchange Commission ("SEC").
 For more detailed information on the risks and uncertainties associated with the Company's business activities, see the risks described in "Part I - Item 1A.
 Risk Factors" in our 2024 Form 10-K.